 Applications like seasonings, sauces, dressings, and other condiments, are key to creating culinary experiences both at home and in restaurants.
-Adding natural colors to these applications can enhance their look and support the new flavor and food experiences customers crave.
-However, there are some important factors to consider when selecting the best natural color for these savory seasonings and sauces.
-To help make your decision easier, we’ve broken down the top 5 considerations for coloring culinary sauces, seasonings, and condiments.
+Adding natural colours to these applications can enhance their look and support the new flavor and food experiences customers crave.
+However, there are some important factors to consider when selecting the best natural colour for these savory seasonings and sauces.
+To help make your decision easier, we’ve broken down the top 5 considerations for colouring culinary sauces, seasonings, and condiments.

 1. Physical Base Characteristics

-One of the first things to consider when coloring savory applications is how the base color of a sauce or seasoning will impact the final look of the color in your application.
+One of the first things to consider when colouring savoury applications is how the base colour of a sauce or seasoning will impact the final look of the coluor in your application.
 For example, a beta-carotene powder added to a pure white base is going to look more vibrant than when it’s added to a base that contains other underlying hues or ingredients, like a seasoning blend with various herbs and spices.
 You can see in the photo below that the herbs and spices in the seasoning blend already have an inherent colour so the beta-carotene colour is not as obvious in the spice blend and looks a lot darker than the salt or maltodextrin.

 Base components can impact the color selection when coloring culinary applications